-Dr. Jen Wallin-Ruschman Psychology Assistant Professor
+Dr. Jen Wallin-Ruschman Psychology Associate Professor

 I teach a range of courses, including social psychology, community psychology, qualitative research methods, health psychology, and gender and sexuality.
 My teaching and research are both influenced by critical and feminist pedagogies.
 I think of learning and knowledge production as a collaborative and participatory process.
 An action orientation is also central to my work- come to class prepared to engage in real-world application and project-based learning with an aim towards social change.